ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Conclusion

 \section{Conclusion}

 We proposed the \algName~algorithm for category-level object pose and shape estimation from a single depth image.
 Our method implements a novel mesh-based active shape model (ASM) to represent categorical object shape.
-Remarkably the method does not require any pose-annotated data, unlike the vast majority of the methods in the field. \algName~achieves surpassing or on-par performance to many learning-based methods which rely on pose-annotated data.
-Future directions include how to better disambiguate the problem potentially by exploring RGB-image-based constraints and how to better initialize the algorithm closer to the convergence basin of a global minimum.
+Remarkably, the method does not require pose-annotated data, unlike the vast majority of the methods in the field.
+However, the performance of \algName~surpasses or is on par with many learning-based methods that rely on pose-annotated data.
+Future directions include how to better disambiguate the problem, potentially by exploring RGB-image-based constraints, and how to better initialize the algorithm closer to the convergence basin of a global minimum.